Self-Tuning Spectral Clustering for Speaker Diarization: Spectral clustering for speaker diarization

 \subsection{Conventional spectral clustering (CSC)}

-Spectral clustering ~\cite{von2007tutorial} is a technique used to group data points into clusters based on the eigenvalues and eigenvectors of a similarity matrix constructed from the data.
-It leverages the properties of the graph Laplacian to partition the data in a way that often captures complex cluster structures better than traditional methods like k-means.
-It has considerable applications in the area of image segmentation~\cite{shi2000normalized}.
+Spectral clustering ~\cite{von2007tutorial, shi2000normalized} is a technique used to group data points into clusters based on the eigenvalues and eigenvectors of a similarity matrix constructed from the data.
+It leverages the properties of the graph Laplacian to partition the data in a way that often captures complex cluster structures better than traditional methods like $k$-means.
 With the emergence of speech embeddings~\cite{dehak2010front,snyder2018x,bai2021speaker}, SC is widely adopted for SD~\cite{ning2006spectral,shum12_interspeech,lin19_interspeech,dawalatabad21_interspeech}.
-The SC framework for SD is summarized as follows:

-Given a finite set $\mathbf{X} =$ \{$x_{1}, x_{2}, ..., x_{N}$\} of $N$ embeddings extracted from their corresponding $N$ speech segments.
-Our objective is to cluster them into $k$ speaker classes.
-First, an affinity matrix $\mathbf{M}\in \mathbb{R}^{N\times N}$ is computed.
-Each element in $\mathbf{M}$ represent the cosine similarity between speech embeddings.
-Unreliable similarity scores are pruned in each row of $\mathbf{M}$.
-A pruning parameter $\alpha$ determines the fixed $\left \lfloor N(1-\alpha) \right \rfloor$ entries to be made zero.
-The resulting matrix $\mathbf{M}_{\alpha}$ is symmetrized.
-Further, an unnormalized Laplacian matrix is computed as $\mathbf{L} = \mathbf{D} - \mathbf{M}_{\alpha}$, where $\mathbf{D}$ is a degree matrix.
-The standard $k$-means algorithm is used to cluster the first $k$ eigenvectors corresponding to higher eigenvalues obtained from the eigendecomposition of $\mathbf{L}$.
-The optimal pruning parameter $\alpha$ is estimated by tuning it on the development set.
-It is done by varying $\alpha$ linearly from 0 to 1 with a typical step size of 0.01.
-The value of $\alpha$ that exhibits the minimum \emph{diarization error rate} (DER) is utilized for the evaluation set.
-But this setting is not the best choice, as in scenarios such as where the development and evaluation data can come from situations that are substantially different~\cite{raghav2024assessing}.
+The semi-supervised CSC~\cite{dawalatabad21_interspeech} for SD aims to identify $k$ speaker classes from a finite set $\mathbf{X} = \{ \mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_n \}$ of $n$ embeddings, extracted from $n$ speech segments.
+CSC first computes an affinity matrix $\mathbf{M} \in \mathbb{R}^{n \times n}$, containing the pairwise cosine similarities between speech embeddings.
+Next, $\left \lfloor n(1-\alpha) \right \rfloor$ similarity scores are deemed unreliable and hence pruned in every row of $\mathbf{M}$, using a single pruning parameter $\alpha$.
+The resulting matrix $\mathbf{M}_{\alpha}$ is symmetrized, and an unnormalized Laplacian matrix is computed as $\mathbf{L} = \mathbf{D} - \mathbf{M}_{\alpha}$, where $\mathbf{D}$ is a degree matrix.
+The number of speakers $k$ is estimated using the eigengap approach \cite{von2007tutorial}, and finally, the $k$-means algorithm clusters the $k$ eigenvectors of $\mathbf{L}$ corresponding to its $k$ smallest eigenvalues.
+CSC is semi-supervised, as the optimal pruning parameter $\alpha$ exhibiting minimum \emph{diarization error rate} (DER) is estimated from a development set, by varying $\alpha$ linearly from 0 to 1 with a typical step size of 0.01.
+This setting is however not the best choice when the development and evaluation data comes from substantially different environments~\cite{raghav2024assessing}.